mongodb/docs-app-services/source/includes/user-object-fields.rst

    * - ``custom_data``
      - document

-     - A document from your application's :doc:`custom user data collection </users/enable-custom-user-data>` that specifies the user's ID.
+     - A document from your application's :ref:`custom user data collection <custom-metadata>` that specifies the user's ID.
 You can use the custom user data collection to store arbitrary data about your application's users.
 If you set the ``name`` field, App Services populates the